dzhusoft/Image-resizer-for-Amazon-merch-on-demand/README.md

 You need to download the application, run it, it will show a generated code (see the following picture), send it together with the declaration to [dzhusoft@gmail.com] and I will send you back the other 3 codes for the authentication, this will register your copy and you don't have to do this process again only if you change your computer.
 Changing the computer or the user means that you need to buy it again.

+if you get the SmartScreen alert of security, this is just that program needs to have lots of people who are using it to gain trust from the SmartScreen app.

+Just press "More info" and then press "Run Anyway".

 <img width="213" alt="image" src="https://user-images.githubusercontent.com/127102906/223126074-4eb85b52-2e61-491a-8bf6-0abae5ddd9f5.png">